Phonak Hearing Aid Reviews

 Pricing and Technology Levels

-Phonak offers Lumity across four technology levels designed to match the needs of a user's lifestyle.
-Below are my thoughts on each, followed by a chart showing which features are included in each level.
-Phonak prices are nearly impossible to cite in a review like this because of geographic availability.
-Depending on the technology level and location, you can expect to pay between $1,000 and $3,750 per instrument.
+Phonak offers Lumity in four technology levels designed to match the needs of users’ lifestyles.
+Below are my thoughts on each.
+Phonak prices are nearly impossible to cite because of varying geographic availability.
+Depending on the technology level and location, you can expect hearing aid prices to range from $1,000 to over $4,000 per instrument.

 “Essential” devices (Lumity 30) provide a good, solid hearing aid for many people for whom cost is an issue.
 I see two distinct use cases for this technology level.
-The one often promoted by the industry is for the “stay-at-home patient” with mundane listening needs.
-While I’ve had some of these in my practice, the number of folks who never or rarely venture into challenging listening environments is minuscule.
+The one often promoted by the industry is for the stay-at-home patient with mundane listening needs.
+I’ve had some of these in my practice, but the number of folks who never or rarely venture into challenging listening environments is minuscule.

-On the other hand, plenty have great difficulty with background noise and reverberation and can’t fork over $3,000+ per ear for hearing aids.
-In this case, I use the “system” approach, where we add extra accessories to help improve hearing.
-Even an “Essential” level product will work well in quiet settings.
-Coupled with a decent remote microphone like the Phonak Roger Select or a simpler solution like enabling a Telecoil for a looped house of worship, the user gets much more bang for the buck.
+On the other hand, plenty have great difficulty with background noise and reverberation and can’t fork over $3,000 or more per ear for hearing aids.
+In this case, I use the system approach, in which we add extra accessories to help improve hearing.
+Even an Essential-level product will work well in quiet settings.
+Coupled with a decent remote microphone like the Phonak Roger Select or a simpler solution like enabling a Telecoil for a looped house of worship, the user gets much more bang for their buck.

-“Advanced” hearing aids (Lumity 70) start using the Binaural Voicestream features by adding WindBlock, NoiseBlock, and an exceptionally fast-acting reduction for sharp, loud sounds like slamming doors called SoundRelax.
-The channels increase from 12 to 16 channels – the price follows suit.
+“Advanced” hearing aids (Lumity 70) start using the binaural voicestream features by adding WindBlock, NoiseBlock and an exceptionally fast-acting reduction called SoundRelax for sharp, loud sounds such as slamming doors.
+The channels increase from 12 to 16, and the price follows suit.

-“Premium” devices (Lumity 90) have 20 channels and add “EchoBlock” to the Marvel 70 feature set.
+“Premium” devices (Lumity 90) have 20 channels and add EchoBlock to the Marvel 70 feature set.
 The price increases, but it’s always been hard to measure significant differences in my patients with this feature.
-That said, some people like to have the top-of-the-line and can pay for it, so this level usually sells quite well in more affluent markets.
+Some people like to have top-of-the-line products and can pay for them, though, so this level usually sells quite well in more affluent markets.

 If you are a veteran eligible for general VA medical care, you are eligible for premium-level hearing aids from Phonak at no cost.
 The same holds for five other notable manufacturers.
-Also, you are eligible for any needed accessories like Roger microphones and media streamers.
+Also, you are eligible for any needed accessories, such as Roger microphones and media streamers.
 You do not need a service connection for hearing.
 All you need to do is report to a VA medical center with audiology and establish eligibility.

-You don’t require a primary care physician or referral.
-They will complete a means test, and if your income is over a certain level, there may be a co-payment for the test and fitting, but the hearing aids themselves are an entitlement benefit.
+You don’t need a primary-care physician or referral.
+They will complete a means test, and if your income is over a certain level, there may be a copayment for the test and fitting, but the hearing aids themselves are an entitlement benefit.
 One-year warranties are standard, but many dispensers offer up to three years.
 If they don’t include it, you can purchase this as an add-on, which I recommend.

 Compare Phonak to Other Providers